dscamiss/blog/content/posts/newton-like-method.md

 +++
-title = 'A Newton-like method for learning rate selection' date = 2025-04-16T13:59:17-07:00 draft = true tag = ['hessian', 'learning-rate', 'learning-rate-selection', 'gradient-descent', 'sgd', 'random-notes']
+title = 'A novel Newton-like method for learning rate selection' date = 2025-04-16T13:59:17-07:00 draft = true tag = ['hessian', 'learning-rate', 'learning-rate-selection', 'gradient-descent', 'sgd', 'random-notes']
 +++

-In this post, we propose an alternative Newton-like method for learning rate selection.
+In this post, we propose a novel Newton-like method for learning rate selection.
+The method provides a learning rate selection process that works as a wrapper for any optimizer (such as SGD, Adam, AdamW, and so on).
+The method is perfectly general, with no constraints imposed on the optimizer.

 <!--more-->